haemishkyd/KydHome/README.md

 * Notifications through push bullet
 * REST API interface from IFTTT

-**Refer to the [HomeAssistant](https://github.com/haemishkyd/KydHome/tree/master/HomeAssistant) for more information on the setup of Home Assistant.**
+**Refer to the [HomeAssistant](https://github.com/haemishkyd/KydHome/tree/master/HomeAssistant) section for more information on the setup of Home Assistant.**

 ## ESP8266
 ### Embdedded C on an ESP8266